 Before joining AZA in 2007, Ms. Robinson worked at Baker Botts in Houston, Sheppard Mullin in Los Angeles, and Smith Anderson in Raleigh, North Carolina.

 Ms. Robinson is admitted in Texas, California, North Carolina (inactive), all Texas federal courts, the 5th and Federal Circuit Courts of Appeals, and the United States Supreme Court.

 Ms. Robinson graduated magna cum laude from Dartmouth College in 1995 and with honors from Duke University School of Law in 1998.

 Some of Ms. Robinson’s representations include:

 Plains Gas Solutions, LLC v.
-Tennessee Gas Pipeline Company, LLC, 2014 WL 4365087 (S.D.
+Tennessee Gas Pipeline Company, LLC, 47 F. Supp.
+3d 701 (S.D.
 Tex.
 2014) (remand to state court of action which defendants removed based on allegation of federal jurisdiction under the Outer Continental Shelf Lands Act on behalf of client Plains Gas Solutions)

 Bowers v.
 ConocoPhillips Co. et al., 2014 WL 2949446 (S.D.
 Tex.
 2014) (dismissal of plaintiff’s discrimination claim on behalf of three defendants)

 Stutts v.
 Texas Saltwater Fishing Magazine, 2014 WL 1572736 (S.D.
 Tex.
 2014) (summary judgment on behalf of client Texas Saltwater Fishing Magazine in copyright infringement action)

 Sentinel Integrity Solutions, Inc. v.
 Mistras Group, Inc., 2012 WL 2994661 (S.D.
 Tex.
 2012) (judgment as a matter of law in favor of client Mistras Group, Inc. on Sentinel’s trademark infringement claim)